- Related links

 Other studies and reports

-Wisconsin plastics recycling
+Wisconsin plastics recycling study results

 The DNR commissioned a study, authored jointly by Foth Infrastructure and Environment and by Moore Recycling Associates, to identify actions that can be taken to capture and recycle more of the valuable used plastics that currently end up in landfills.
 Recovering more of these materials has the potential to create jobs and boost economic development in Wisconsin.
 Despite a comprehensive statewide recycling program and a strong recycling ethic, hundreds of tons of plastics are still sent to Wisconsin landfills every day; Foth estimates the market value of these landfilled plastics at around $64 million in 2009.